We recommend that a Back Massage is performed by a qualified expert masseur with experience.

 - Reflexology Massage – most relaxing and soothing reflexology massage on your feet.

 - Reiki Massage – improves general well-being by creating a relaxed state in which the body can replenish and restore.

 Benefits of our back massages will leave you feeling relaxed and rejuvenated with the releasing of tight muscles.
 Also an improved circulation, and improved lymphatic drainage for the release of toxins.
 The benefits can also include a feeling of comfort and stress release.

 If you require a specific back massage to relieve an area of your back-ache or back pain please notify us in advance to tell us what the issues and problems you are having.

 What to ask a masseur before you get a back massage

 - Do you have a qualification to give a massage?

-- How many years experience to you have have as a masseur?
+- How many years experience do you have as a masseur?

 - What types of back massages can you give?